Zyrterviews/ppy-hm/README.md

 ## Acknowledgments

 The frontend interface was generated using Claude Code (Anthropic's AI assistant) to rapidly prototype the user experience.
 The core business logic, API integration, and architectural decisions were developed collaboratively with AI assistance while maintaining hands-on oversight of implementation details and requirements compliance.

+The README is 99.9% AI generated (hey I wrote this line by hand!)